seeburger-ag/aries-rsa/provider/fastbin/Readme.md

 Allows transparent remoting using Java Serialization over TCP.
 The fastbin provider uses a pool of nio tcp channels to transport data.
 It can use either java object serialization or protobuf to serialize parameters and return values.
 Sync remote calls have a default timeout of 5 minutes.
-For long running operations async calls should be used.
+For long-running operations async calls should be used.
 This is indicated by having either

  * `Future`
  * `CompletableFuture`